maria4mimo/maria4mimo/README.md

 👋 Hi, I’m Maria (@maria4mimo)

 👀 I'm passionate about data and data visualization!
-With 15+ years in the third sector, I’ve worked extensively with data—gathering, cleaning, uploading, and extracting data reports.
+With 15+ years in the third sector, I’ve worked extensively with data—gathering, cleaning, uploading, and extracting reports.
 While I’ve been well-versed in Excel and data manipulation, I’ve always wanted to take my skills to the next level.

 🌱 I'm currently upskilling in data analytics to transition into a data analyst role.
 Here’s a snapshot of my learning journey so far: